Marcus Rashford: 2018–2019: Number 10 shirt

-2019–22: Injury issues and loss in form
+2019–2021: Continued development despite injury issues

 On 1 July 2019, Rashford signed a new four-year contract with Manchester United, keeping him at the club until June 2023, with the option to extend by a further year.
 On the opening week of the season, Rashford scored a brace in a 4–0 win over Chelsea.
 In September, following a spell of poor form, Solskjær said he was not concerned about Rashford's dip in form and lack of goals.
 Towards the end of October, a return to form saw Rashford score in a 1–1 draw with rivals Liverpool, ending their 17 match winning streak.
 The following week, Rashford scored and assisted against Norwich City, and scored a second brace against Chelsea in the EFL Cup.
 The return to form saw Rashford go on the best goalscoring run of his career to date, with 16 club goals in 20 matches, ending the run with a brace in a 4–0 victory over Norwich.
-Rashford suffered a double stress fracture to the back in the following game, an FA Cup tie a\on 19 January 2020 gainst Wolverhampton Wanderers, which put him out of action for several months.
+Rashford suffered a double stress fracture to the back in the following game, an FA Cup tie a\on 19 January 2020 against Wolverhampton Wanderers, which put him out of action for several months.
 By playing in the game, he became the fourth youngest United player to have played 200 games for the club.

 The season was halted for over three months, following a decision on 13 March by the Premier League to suspend the league after a number of players and other club staff became ill due to the COVID-19 pandemic.
 In May, Solskjær announced that Rashford would be fit to play following the return to football during project restart, which saw the season resume behind closed doors for the remainder of the season.
 On 4 July, he scored his first goal since the restart as United beat Bournemouth 5–2.
 On 16 July, he scored his 17th league goal of the season in a 2–0 victory against Crystal Palace, equalling his tally in the two previous seasons combined.
 At the end of season, Rashford was voted third for the English FWA Footballer of the Year award, and he also received the PFA Merit Award.